Axcelis Technologies (ACLS) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the semiconductor services company had gained 13.72% over the past month.
-This has outpaced the Computer and Technology sector's gain of 2.78% and the S&P 500's gain of 2.65% in that time.
+Coming into today, shares of the semiconductor services company had gained 4.18% in the past month.
+In that same time, the Computer and Technology sector gained 2.6%, while the S&P 500 gained 3.98%.

-Investors will be hoping for strength from Axcelis Technologies as it approaches its next earnings release.
-On that day, Axcelis Technologies is projected to report earnings of $1.46 per share, which would represent year-over-year growth of 10.61%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $256 million, up 15.74% from the year-ago period.
+Axcelis Technologies will be looking to display strength as it nears its next earnings release, which is expected to be August 2, 2023.
+The company is expected to report EPS of $1.46, up 10.61% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $256 million, up 15.74% from the prior-year quarter.

-ACLS's full-year Zacks Consensus Estimates are calling for earnings of $6.47 per share and revenue of $1.04 billion.
-These results would represent year-over-year changes of +18.5% and +12.5%, respectively.

-Investors might also notice recent changes to analyst estimates for Axcelis Technologies.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors should also note any recent changes to analyst estimates for Axcelis Technologies.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
 Axcelis Technologies is holding a Zacks Rank of #3 (Hold) right now.

-Digging into valuation, Axcelis Technologies currently has a Forward P/E ratio of 29.7.
-Its industry sports an average Forward P/E of 29.7, so we one might conclude that Axcelis Technologies is trading at a no noticeable deviation comparatively.
+In terms of valuation, Axcelis Technologies is currently trading at a Forward P/E ratio of 27.11.
+For comparison, its industry has an average Forward P/E of 27.11, which means Axcelis Technologies is trading at a no noticeable deviation to the group.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.